TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Synology.md

 !!! note

-    Being I don't have a Synology myself and I kind of hate the Synology GUI for the dockers, I'm doing this with the use of docker-compose.
+    Being I don't have a Synology myself and I kind of hate the Synology GUI for the dockers, I'm doing this with the use of docker-compose through a terminal.

-    This works like 10x faster then the GUI and after adding it shows up in the GUI.
+    This is faster then the GUI and after installing, it shows up in the Docker GUI.

     Thnx to faxity for the initial compose that I used to create the Synology Guide.

 We need to get some information that we need later to setup the docker-compose file.

-## PUID and PGID
+## SSH

-In order for the Docker container to access the shares on the Synology, we need to give it the same permissions as your main user who has access to those shares.
-For this we need to figure out the PUID and the PGID of the user having access to your shares.
+For this guide, we are mostly going to use the terminal.
+Some parts will need the Syno GUI.

-You will need to SSH into your Synology.
+To enable terminal, we need to enable SSH in the Synology Settings.

-If you didn't already enable it you need to do that first
+`Control Panel > Terminal & SNMP > Enable SSH service`
 ![!synology-control-panel](images/synology-control-panel.png)

-Then use a program like Putty and SSH to your Synology.
+Then use a program like [Putty](https://www.putty.org/){:target="_blank" rel="noopener noreferrer"} and you can SSH into your Synology.

 Login if you get a popup asking if you want to trust the key, Just press `OK` or `ACCEPT`

 Enter the login information of your main Synology user account.

+## Create a new share

+For this guide, we will use a new share named `data` (lowercase).

+Later in this guide, we will fill this share with subfolders.

+To create a new share:

+`Control Panel > Shared Folder > click Create > choose Create Shared Folder`

+Name this shared folder `data`.
+You can disable the trash can.
+Click next until you are done.

+## PUID and PGID

+In order for the Docker container to access the shares on the Synology, we need to know the user ID (PUID) and group ID (PGUID).
+For this, we are going to create a new user that only has access to the share(s) that we use for this guide.

+Go to `Control Panel > User & Group`
+In the `User` section, create a new user.
+Name it whatever you like, but for this guide we will use `docker`.

+Fill out the rest of the information, generate a password and type your own.

+Click next, you will now be able to select which group this user will belong to, it should only be `users`.
+Click next.

+In the next screen you will be able to select to which Shares this user will have access to, click `No Access` on the top, this will deny all access.

+Now only select Read/Write on the shares `docker` and `data`.

+Click next until you reach `Assign application permissions`, deny all.
+Continue to click next until you are finished.

+You have now created a new user.
+We are going to need this user's PUID/PGID.

+Go into your terminal app, login to your synology ssh.

+Once logged in type `id $user`.
+Change $user to the newly created username `docker`.

 ![!synology-id](images/synology-id.png)

-Once logged in type `id`.
-This will show your UID (aka PUID).
+This will show you the UID (aka PUID).
 Which in this screenshot is `1026` for the administrator and the GID (aka PGID) which is `100` for the users group.
 Remember these values for later use.

 !!! note

-    Yes we know it's not recommended to use the admin account but if you already know this then you wouldn't need to read this ;)
+    It is not recommended to use your admin/main user account.
+That is why we just created a new user.

 ------

 ## Folder Structure